myhro/docs-content/content/reference/update.md

 # Updating a component

 The `swarm update` command enables you to update the container version that's running in a specific component.
-This results in the component being stopped, he new image being pulled from the registry and then the component being restarted.
+This results in the component being stopped, the new image being pulled from the registry and then the component being restarted.

 If a component was not running before the `swarm update` command is issued on it, it will be started as a result.